MD-Labor/simple-qr-contact-webapp/README.md

 ## API

-Three endpoints.
+Four endpoints.
 The path extension (`.png` / `.svg`) is a courtesy for callers that want to pin a format; `?format=` does the same.
 The default is PNG, because that's what email clients can actually render inside a signature — Gmail and Outlook display neither inline SVG nor data-URI images there.

 ### `GET /api/qr[.png|.svg]`